apollo-b/NR-FE-tracker/README.md

 # Tracker

+Tracker helps users track sightings of rare creatures.
+Add, search, and update sightings of your favorite Cryptids with Tracker.
 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites